Towards Faithful Model Explanation in NLP: A Survey: Summary and Discussion

-(a) A large number of explanation methods still \textbf{lack objective quality evaluation}, especially in terms of \textbf{Faithfulness}.
-There has not been any established standard on how to measure Faithfulness. $\implies$ We need a universal evaluation framework, which is fundamental to measuring the progress of any research in this area.
+So far, a large number of explanation methods still \textbf{lack objective quality evaluation}, especially in terms of \textbf{faithfulness}.
+There has not been any established consensus on how to measure faithfulness.
+Different evaluations are often not directly comparable and yield inconsistent results.
+This necessitates the need for a universal evaluation framework (and maybe even a meta-evaluation framework of existing evaluation frameworks), which is fundamental to measuring the progress of any research in this area.

-(b) Most existing methods provide explanations in terms of \textbf{surface-level features}, e.g., pixels in vision and tokens in language. $\implies$ Future work should explore how to capture the contribution of \textbf{higher-level features} in a task, including linguistic (case, gender, part-of-speech, semantic role, syntax dependency, coreference, discourse relations, ...), and extra-linguistic (demographic features, commonsense and world knowledge, ...) ones.
+Next, most existing methods provide explanations in terms of \textbf{surface-level features}, e.g., pixels in vision and tokens in language.
+Future work can focus more on how to capture the contribution of \textbf{higher-level features} in a task, including linguistic (case, gender, part-of-speech, semantic role, syntax dependency, coreference, discourse relations, ...), and extra-linguistic (demographic features, commonsense and world knowledge, ...) ones.
 Several studies on counterfactual intervention provide inspiring examples \cite{ravfogel_null_2020, elazar_amnesic_2021, tucker_what_2021}; see Section~\ref{section:counterfactual_intervention} for details.

-(c) Most existing methods capture the \textbf{contribution of individual features to the prediction}, but not that of higher-order feature interactions.
-See Section~\ref{section:counterfactual_intervention_cons} (c) for an example. $\implies$ Future work can develop more \textbf{flexible forms of explanation} instead of flat importance scores, e.g., feature subsets as in certain counterfactual intervention methods \cite{ribeiro_anchors_2018} and causal graphs as in several self-explanatory methods \cite{tafjord_proofwriter_2021, dalvi_explaining_2021}.
+Another challenge is that most existing methods capture the \textbf{contribution of individual features to the prediction}, but not that of higher-order feature interactions.
+See Section~\ref{section:counterfactual_intervention_pros_cons} (c) for an illustration of why this is a problem.
+Future work can address the issue by developing more \textbf{flexible forms of explanation} instead of flat importance scores, e.g., feature subsets as in certain counterfactual intervention methods \cite[e.g.,][]{ribeiro_anchors_2018} and causal graphs as in several self-explanatory methods \cite[e.g.,][]{tafjord_proofwriter_2021, dalvi_explaining_2021}.

-(d) Existing work mostly focuses on \textbf{limited task formats}, e.g., classification and span identification.
-This limits their downstream applicability to real-world scenarios. $\implies$ Future work can study \textbf{alternative task formats} such as language generation and structured prediction, or even better, develop explanation methods that are generalizable across tasks.
+In addition, existing work mostly focuses on \textbf{limited task formats}, e.g., classification and span identification.
+This limits the downstream applicability of these methods to real-world scenarios.
+Future work can study \textbf{alternative task formats} such as language generation and structured prediction, or even better, develop explanation methods that are generalizable across tasks.
+Recent work such as \citet{yin_interpreting_2022} makes promising initial progress in this direction.